Frequently Asked Questions:

 - Campers can definitely bring duffle bags, suitcase, trunks; there is no preference on these items.
 The camper’s items for the week can be kept at the base camp even when we are out in the woods.
 Campers will pack into our provided rucksacks for the day of activities.

 - Download a Packing List for Adventure Survival Camp here

 - There is an Eloo at the base camp.
 An Eloo is a sustainable toilet that we use on site.
 It is a permanent structure that provides privacy and amenities to be clean.
-We provide campers with the option of using a solar shower while at camp.
-There is a wooden privacy structure at the base camp that the solar shower can hang from for the campers to use, if they please.

 - The staff will be teaching the campers bush craft and cooking on an open fire.
 Food supplies are provided to the camp from the Frost Valley YMCA kitchen, and the program empowers the campers to work together to cook their meals.
 We also teach the methods by which an individual would forage or trap for food, but that is not the way that we obtain our food supplies for meals.
 We can make accommodations for any special dietary needs.